-Establish and maintain a community-wide system of parks and open space to meet the needs of community residents.
+Goal #1: Establish and maintain a community-wide system of parks, open space and alternative transportation routes to meet the needs of community residents.

 - 1. Provide park and recreation facilities that adequately serves all areas of the community. - 2.
 Provide park and recreation facilities that accommodate all user groups, including the special needs of the elderly and disabled. - 3.
 Provide safe and adequate accessibility to community park and recreation facilities for pedestrians and bicyclists. - 4.
-Provide park and recreation facilities that fulfill unmet recreation needs. - 5.
-Acquire and develop park sites and facilities based on recommended standards, community needs, and the existing distribution of parks and other recreation facilities. - 6.
+Provide safe alternative routes to schools & Industrial Parks for all user groups. - 5.
+Provide park and recreation facilities that fulfill unmet recreation needs. - 6.
+Acquire and develop park sites and facilities based on recommended standards, community needs, and the existing distribution of parks and other recreation facilities. - 7.
 Continue to cooperate and work with the school district in providing outdoor recreation and recreation program opportunities.

-Establish a system of community parks that promotes the conservation, protection and enhancement of natural resources in the community and make them available for recreation use.
+Goal #2: Establish a system of community parks that promotes the conservation, protection and enhancement of natural resources in the community and make them available for recreation use.

 - 1. Consider environmental impacts in locating and developing all types of recreation facilities. - 2.
 Utilize sensitive environmental areas for passive recreation.
-Provide for buildings, intensive and active recreation in the least environmentally sensitive areas. - 3.
-Preserve or acquire, properties that are environmentally unique or sensitive.
+Provide for buildings, intensive and active recreation in the least environmentally sensitive areas.